A BRIEF HISTORY OF THE PHILIPPINES

 In 1992 Fidel Ramos became president.
 He improved the infrastructure in the Philippines including the electricity supply.
 Industry was privatized and the economy began to grow more rapidly.

 However at the end of the 1990s the Philippine economy entered a crisis.
 Meanwhile in 1998 Joseph Estrada, known as Erap became president.
 Estrada was accused of corruption and he was impeached in November 2000.
 Estrada was not convicted.
 Nevertheless people demonstrated against him and the military withdrew its support.
 Estrada was forced to leave office and Vice-president Gloria Macapagal-Arroyo replaced him.
 She was re-elected in 2004.

 The Philippines in the 21st Century

-Today poverty in the Philippines is still common.
-However in the first years of the 21st century the Philippine economy grew at about 5% a year.
-The Philippines suffered with the recession of 2009.
-However the Philippines recovered and today there is reason to be optimistic for the future.
+Today the Philippines is still poor but things are changing.
+Since 2010 the Philippine economy has grown at about 6% a year.
+Today there is reason to be optimistic for the future.

 Today the population of the Philippines is 103 million.

 A Timeline of The Philippines